azimuth-cloud/.github/profile/README.md

 # Azimuth Cloud

-Azimuth is an open source cloud interface to help scientists transform AI and HPC infrastructure into something useful to scientists.
+Azimuth is an open source cloud interface to help transform AI and HPC infrastructure into something useful to scientists.

 Azimuth enables scientists to: